ghost-fvtt/foundry-factory/src/presets/ghost-gulp-rollup/README.md

 ## Things to adjust manually

-- `src/module.json` and `src/system.json` respectively need adjustments for author, url etc.
+- `src/module.json` and `src/system.json` respectively need adjustments for author, URL etc.
 - You should add metadata (such as author etc.) to `package.json`.
-- If you want to use the `bump-version` command, you need to adjust the `getDownloadURL` in `gulpfile.js` the return the correct download URL for a given version.
+- If you want to use the `bump-version` command, you need to adjust the `getDownloadURL` in `gulpfile.js` to return the correct download URL for a given version.

 ## Basic workflow